adamwbrew/Cocktail_Recommendations/README.md

 Our app features three powerful tools that can help you find the perfect cocktail recipe:

-* #### **Cocktail Search**:
-The Cocktail Search page is a powerful tool that allows you to search through our comprehensive database of cocktail recipes.
+* #### **Cocktail Search**:<br>The Cocktail Search page is a powerful tool that allows you to search through our comprehensive database of cocktail recipes.
 You'll find information on the main liquor used, a list of ingredients, instructions on how to make the cocktail, preferred glassware, garnishes, and the source of the recipe, if known.

 * #### **Cocktail Based Recommendations**: